SDG 2: Zero hunger

 Social action Human rights Integration SDG

 Iberdrola encourages its employees to donate food and essential goods.
-Since 2012, this has meant collecting over 20,400 kilograms of food, as well as carrying out volunteering initiatives such as supporting soup kitchens to feed families in need.
+In 2023, 20,495 people participated in volunteering activities, such as supporting soup kitchens to feed families in need.
 Under our commitment to mitigate the COVID-19 health crisis, 90,000 meals have been prepared for people in vulnerable situations.

 Our contribution to SDG 2: Zero hunger

-To help alleviate the economic crisis, the company has launched food collection and donation campaigns in Spain, the United Kingdom, the United States, Brazil and Mexico.
+To help alleviate the economic crisis, the company has launched food collection and donation campaigns in Spain, the United Kingdom, the United States, Brazil and Mexico, among other countries.
 Operation Kilo has adapted to a new format in which employee donations have been transformed into food products for vulnerable families.

 Having promoted volunteering activities to share out food among vulnerable families, soup kitchens, etc.